masternodeh/0-docs/README.md

 # Hello world

-This is a reference guide for the 0.Exchange
+This is a reference guide for the 0.Exchange ecosystem